Masaichi Niimi: Life and naval career

 Niimi was promoted to rear admiral on 15 November 1935.
 In 1937, he accompanied Prince Chichibu to England for the Coronation Ceremonies of King George VI, afterwards visiting France, Germany and the United States.
-After serving as chief of staff of the Kure Naval District and of the IJN 2nd Fleet, he was further promoted to vice admiral and Commandant of the Imperial Japanese Naval Academy on 15 November 1939.
+After serving as chief of staff of the Kure Naval District and of the IJN 2nd Fleet, he was promoted to vice admiral and Commandant of the Imperial Japanese Naval Academy on 15 November 1939.

 On 4 April 1941, he assumed command of the 2nd China Expeditionary Fleet, and was responsible for the naval component of the invasion of Hong Kong, where his duties primarily involved the blockade of Hong Kong harbor with small patrol craft and a couple of light cruisers.
 He nominally shared the position of Head of Japanese Occupation Forces in Hong Kong with General Takashi Sakai, but his authority was limited to offshore areas.

 On 14 July 1942, he became Commander in Chief of the Maizuru Naval District.
 He retired from active service in March 1944.

-Niimi survived the war and died in 1993, aged 106.
-At his death, he was the last surviving vice-admiral of the Imperial Navy.
+Niimi died in 1993, aged 106.
+At his death, he was the last surviving vice admiral of the Imperial Navy.